Aftershock3995/Multimedia-Tool/README.md

 ## ![#1589F0](https://via.placeholder.com/15/1589F0/1589F0.png) `Installation`

-Download the .zip extract it and launch directly from the folder or create a shortcut of the exe for ease of access.
-A later version will pack all the DLLs into the exe.
+Download the installer file.
+Click on it, go through the process, and the app should get installed on your desktop.

 ## ![#1589F0](https://via.placeholder.com/15/1589F0/1589F0.png) `Features`